mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

    The worker processes must import the main script in order to *unpickle* any callable defined in the :mod:`__main__` module and submitted from the master process.
 Furthermore, the callables may need access to other global variables.
-At the worker processes,:mod:`mpi4py.futures` executes the main script code (using the :mod:`runpy` module) under the :mod:`__worker__` namespace to define the :mod:`__main__` module.
+At the worker processes, :mod:`mpi4py.futures` executes the main script code (using the :mod:`runpy` module) under the :mod:`__worker__` namespace to define the :mod:`__main__` module.
 The :mod:`__main__` and :mod:`__worker__` modules are added to :data:`sys.modules` (both at the